rancher/rancher.github.io/rancher/rancher-services/internal-dns-service/index.md

 ### Sidekicks and Linking

-We currently do not support links/external_links in a sidekick service.

 When launching a service, you may require services to be launched together on the same host all the time.
 Specific use cases include when trying to use a `volumes_from` or `net` from another service.
-In these cases, you would set up sidekicks either in the [UI]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/#sidekick-services) or using [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/#sidekicks).
+When creating a sidekick relationship either through the [UI]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/#sidekick-services) or using [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/#sidekicks), the services are automatically resolvable to each other by their name.
+We currently do not support creating a service alias via links/external_links inside a sidekick service.

 When creating a sidekick relationship, there is always a primary service and sidekick service(s).
 Together, they are considered as a single launch configuration.
 This launch configuration would be deployed onto a host as a group of containers, 1 from the primary service and 1 from each sidekick defined.
 Within any service in the launch configuration, you can resolve the primary and sidekick(s) by their names.
 For any service outside of the launch configuration, the primary service is resolvable by name, but the sidekick services are only resolvable by `<sidekick_name>.<primary_service_name>`.

+### Container Names

+All containers are resolvable globally by their name as every service's container name is unique within each environment.
+There is no need to append service name or stack name.

 ### Examples